 Many Americans spend ten times longer searching for a new car than they do researching the right doctor.

-Forty-two percent of adults take at least ten hours to choose the optimal automobile, but many people spend less than an hour investigating a potential physician, according to a recent report on hospital care quality by Healthgrades.com, an online provider of physician and hospital performance information.
+Forty-two percent of adults take at least ten hours to choose the optimal automobile, but many people spend less than an hour choosing a physician, according to a recent report on hospital care quality by Healthgrades.com, an online provider of physician and hospital performance information.

 It's a startling contrast, given choosing the wrong health care provider can be more devastating (both physically and financially) than being stuck with a vehicular lemon.